When it comes to objectively measuring the quality of the US education system, the news is disappointing.

+In 2015, the Organization for Economic Cooperation and Development (OECD) released its global rankings of student performance in math, reading, and science, based on the Program for International Student Assessment, or PISA (an exam given worldwide every three years to assess 15-year-olds in 72 countries).
 The last several PISA scores have revealed that in terms of education outcomes, the United States is far from No. 1.
-In 2015, the United States suffered an 11-point drop in math scores, leaving it 35th in that subject and 20 points below the OECD average.
+That year, the United States suffered an 11-point drop in math scores, leaving it 35th in that subject and 20 points below the OECD average.
 The country’s students scored just above average in reading and science.

 The debate around how to improve the education system in the United States is a fraught, complicated one with incredibly high stakes.
 But that shouldn’t discourage policy makers from engaging in it.
 In the spirit of finding reasonable places to begin, below are five of the first steps lawmakers and other officials should take in what’s sure to be a multiyear, multistep process to improve outcomes for students.